bryrock/httpbl/views/README.txt

 this also would apply to status 1 items if caching is set only to "Http:BL cache."

-Items with a status of 0 (safe IPs) are in Honeypot Cleared.
+Items with a status of 0 (safe IPs) are in http:BL Cleared.

 The IP addresses in the report include links to ProjectHoneyPot.org that will allow you to see their current information profile for that IP.